Felix-Jose-Kavarayil/allen_lab_utilities_wiki/DataBackup.md

 Press enter when asked for the node name and enter the password that the ICTF sent to you by email.

+dsmc will store the password for future connections.

 You should see an output like this one.

 ```